lopezdsr/sql-query/sqlref/sql_reference.md

 <h3>Boolean Expressions</h3>

-The syntax of a *boolean expression* is defined by the railroad diagrams below.
+The syntax of a *Boolean expression* is defined by the following syntax diagrams.

 <h4 id="booleanExpression">booleanExpression</h4>